Document Type: Framework

 Demand Type Integration

-New Concept:
+New Concept

-- emphasize change and education
+- emphasize change

-New Paradigm:
+New Paradigm

-- emphasize villain and old way
+- emphasize villain

-Established Category:
+Established Category

 Three Why Integration

-- Why Buy Anything
+Change → Why Buy Anything

-- Why Buy Now
+Stakes → Why Buy Now

-- Why Buy You
+Villain → Why Buy You

 Customer In Integration

-Change, stakes, and villain must come from customer reality.
+Change, stakes, and villain must come from:

-- VOC mining
+- VOC

-- search behaviour
+- behaviour

-- market research
+- market signals

-Do not invent the villain internally.
+Do not invent narratives internally

 Proof Requirement

-Claims about change and stakes must be supported where possible.
+Claims must be supported where possible.

 - customer quotes